JacksonKuo/blog/_posts/2025-5-10-terraform-multicloud-module.markdown

 }
 ```

-# Design
+# Module Design
 My previous terraform housed all resources in the same `main.tf` file: [https://jacksonkuo.github.io/blog/2025/04/03/terraform-droplet.html](https://jacksonkuo.github.io/blog/2025/04/03/terraform-droplet.html).
-The new module is composed of many modules, one root module called `multicloud` and multiple reusable modules.
+The new module is composed of many sub-modules: one root module called `multicloud` and multiple reusable modules.
 The conditional logic uses the `count` operator to determine if a resource should be created: `count = var.cloud_provider == "digitalocean" ?
 1 : 0`.

 ```yaml
 * live